roeiyosef/Deep-Learning-Image-to-GPS-Project/README.md

 * **Link:** [INSERT_LINK_TO_RAW_DATA_ZIP]
 * **Structure:**
-    1. Download and unzip the data into `data/raw/`.
+    1. Download and unzip the data into the project folder.
     2. **Run Preprocessing:** Execute the following script to denoise GPS labels and generate Smart Zones:

     ```bash